 In P and ART modes, you can choose different combinations of aperture value and shutter speed without altering exposure.
-An "s" appears next to the shooting mode during program shift.
-To cancel program shift, press $\Delta \nabla$ until "s" is no longer displayed.
+Turn the real dial to program shift so that "s" appears next to the shooting mode.
+To cancel program shift, turn the rear dial until "s" is no longer displayed.

-• Program shift is not available when you are using a flash.
+Program shift is not available when you are using a flash, digital shift, or SCN mode.